Get

 Oregano oil comes as an essential oil extract.
 It can be sold in a concentrated form.
 The concentration varies massively and can be from 2% to 50%.
 It can be bought as liquid drops; these are often mixed with carrier oils such as coconut oil or olive oil.
 Some companies make it into tablets or capsules.

 In humans, oregano oil can be mixed with a carrier oil and applied topically.
 It can be given orally in a highly diluted form, and it can be diffused.
-Before considering any of the above methods, you must discuss safe and effective therapies with your vet.
+Before considering any of the above methods, you must discuss safe and effective therapies with a vet.

 Even if the essential oil has been diluted, it is still vital that only veterinary-recommended doses are used, based on your dog’s general health condition and weight.